 This work combines found footage (a YouTube screen grab from the game Minecraft), with found voice (narration from the film Alone in the Wilderness).
 Both sources are in their own ways inauthentic constructions.

 In combination, these two inauthentic sources produce a weird sort of alternate authenticity, which is both liberating and disturbing.
-We are freer than ever to imagine worlds for ourselves.
+We have more world building tools than ever before.
 Yet data, facts and the voice itself are increasingly questionable, due to often deliberate obfuscation for political ends, but also because of the underlying, alienating effects of techno-capitalism.